SUN (Service User Network)

 Where are SUN groups held?

-Several groups are held weekly.
-Due to Coronavirus restrictions, all groups are currently held virtually.
-From January 2022, we will be offering both face to face and virtual groups, providing people with a choice of how to access support.
+Several groups are held weekly and they offer both face to face and virtual groups, providing people with a choice of how to access support.

 Our SUN timetable is as follows: